jacqueline37/Light-Unit-Converter/README.md

 ## Notes

-Some conversions require geometric or photometric assumptions.

-lm → cd requires solid angle
-cd → lx requires distance
-lx → nit assumes diffuse reflection
-EV → lx uses photographic calibration
+This tool was made as a personal utility.

-Values should be used as reference only.
+Values should be treated as estimates, not exact measurements.

-This tool is intended for practical lighting estimation in:

-- CG
-- rendering
-- photography
-- HDR workflows

-It is not intended for scientific measurement, calibration, or safety-critical use.
+Do not use for scientific calibration or safety-critical work.

 ---

-## Privacy

-This tool runs entirely in the browser.

-No data is stored.

-No network requests are made.

----

 ## License

-MIT License
+MIT